Join a tradition at Albion of more than 130 years.

 Sigma Pi Chapter – Founded at Albion College in 1923

 - Flower: White rose

 - Symbol : Nautilus shell, dagger, teddy bear and katydid

 - Motto: Ta Kala Diokomen, which stands for “Let us strive for that which is honorable, beautiful, and highest.”

 In 1897, Kappa Delta was founded at State Female Normal School (now Longwood University).
 Its stated purpose is “to promote true friendship among the college girls of our country by inculcating into their hearts and lives those principles of truth, of honor, of duty, without which there can be no true friendship.”
 Kappa Delta’s national philanthropies are Girl Scouts of the USA, Prevent Child Abuse America, Children’s Hospital (in Richmond, Virginia), and Orthopaedic Research Awards.
 It is also a member of the National Panhellenic Conference.

-The on-campus advisor for the fraternities is the Senior Director of Marketing and Communication, Ward Mullens.
-If you would like to contact Ward, you can reach him at firstname.lastname@example.org or 517-629-0761.
+The on-campus advisor for the fraternities is is the Associate Vice President for Student Development, Connie Smith.
+You can reach Connie at email@example.com or 517-629-0750.
 Each fraternity has a house that is considered “on-campus housing.”
-For any questions regarding on-campus living arrangements, please contact the Office of Community Living at email@example.com
+For any questions regarding on-campus living arrangements, please contact the Office of Community Living at firstname.lastname@example.org

 Beta Omicron Chapter – Founded at Albion College in 1889